-Standards (NOS) for Yoga Teachers Consultation
+National Occupational Standards (NOS) Yoga Practice Consultation

 There a number of ways you can be involved and find out more information:

-The consultation closes on the 31st July 2017
+The consultation closes on the 30th November 2017

 National Occupational Standards (NOS) describe the skills, knowledge and understanding needed to undertake a particular task or job to a nationally recognised level of competence.
 National Occupational Standards are benchmarks of performance, not regulation.
 They provide the means for assessing performance in a job: they are work-related statements of the ability, knowledge, understanding and experience that an individual should have to carry out key tasks effectively.
 Anyone in an occupation covered by NOS can use them to determine what level of competence is required and more importantly, whether their own performance meets that industry or sector expectation.
 The Development of any National Occupational Standard goes through a rigorous research, development, consultation and refinement process that is agreed by an industry led Steering Group and Government office in all four nations across the UK.